Envision or Invision: Which Spelling Is Correct? (guide 2026)

 FAQs

-1. Is “invision” correct?
+1. Is “invision” a real word?

-No, it is a misspelling.
+No, it is not standard English.

 2. What is the correct spelling?